Studio-41/relisio-product-action/README.md

  1. consider that Relisio is currently in Beta, and breaking changes may occur at any time,
  2. the `api-key` can be generated (and destroyed) from your workspace settings,
- 3. if you intend to update a product (instead of creating a new one), you must specify the `product-template-id` input,
- 4. optionally you may use this action together with
+ 3. optionally you may use this action together with
     - `Studio-41/relisio-artefact-action@v1`
     - `Studio-41/relisio-project-action@v1`